 Department Name/Job Location:

-This opportunity is in the lab of Dr. Shabaana Khader, Department of Molecular Microbiology on the Medical School Campus.
+This opportunity is in the laboratory of Dr. Joseph Vogel in the Department of Molecular Microbiology, located on the Washington University School of Medicine Campus in St. Louis, MO.

-Candidates with extensive prior experience in cell, molecular biology or related fields with at least a bachelor’s degree are encouraged to apply.
+Candidates with prior experience in microbiology, cell, molecular biology or related fields with at least a bachelor’s degree are encouraged to apply.

 Basic microbiology skills.